 Youth Minister &

-Married and ‘parent’ of many cats.
-Loves theology, working on cars & computers, puzzles, Japanese anime, gaming (both of the board and video variety) and community service projects.
-Can’t sing to save her life.
+LGBTQIA+ rights advocate, parent of many cats, and follower of Jesus.
+Loves theology, working on old cars & computers, puzzles, Japanese anime, gaming (both of the board and video variety) and community service projects.
+Can’t sing to save her life, but that still doesn’t stop her from trying.
 Raised Roman Catholic, but found her spiritual home in the Episcopal Church.

 I’ve been an educator for a long time–primarily as a teacher or instructional assistant in preschools through community college levels and as a developer/administrator of early childhood education and teacher training programs.
 During the most recent 15 years, I’ve helped the children and their families at St. Andrew’s Episcopal Church experience and share God’s, abundant love.